 Cocaine hydrochloride is mixed with other substances and typically snorted through the nose, or injected, rubbed into the gums or added to food and drinks.
 Freebase and crack cocaine are usually smoked.

-An overdose can cause seizures, or a stroke, leading to coma and death.
+An overdose can cause seizures, or a stroke or a heart attack, leading to coma and death.
 If you think someone has overdosed on cocaine, call triple zero (000) for an ambulance.
 Ambulance officers don’t have to call the police.

 Find out about cocaine’s mental health effects.